libremonde-org/paper-research-privacy-matrix.org/notes.md

 With default settings, they allow unrestricted, non-obfuscated public access to the following potentially personal data/info:

+- Matrix IDs mapped to Email addresses/phone numbers added to a user's settings.
 - Every file, image, video, audio that is uploaded to the Homeserver.
 - Profile name and avatar of users.